HKUST-3DV/DIM-SLAM/README.md

 # Implementation Detail

 To ensure reproducibility, we have re-implemented the core part of the code based on the details provided in our paper.
+Most of the code is derived from NICE-SLAM.
 In the current version, DIM-SLAM includes the initialization part mentioned in the paper, and you can easily extend it to the whole sequence by adding the keyframe graph management mechanism yourself.

-The complete code for DIM-SLAM will be released soon.
+We are planning to release the complete code for DIM-SLAM soon.
 We would like to thank NICE-SLAM for providing the code for visualization.

 # Bugs